Annamaiah28/Text-Generation-using-GPT-2-and-TensorFlow/README.md

 - Thanks to [Hugging Face](https://huggingface.co/) for providing the Transformers library.
 - Thanks to [OpenAI](https://openai.com/) for developing the GPT-2 model.

-Thanks to OpenAI for developing the GPT-2 model.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.